ChristianHesels/relation-extraction/README.md

 # Set Up

-To set up ReVerb locally, you have to
+To set up the system locally, you have to

 1. Download and install TreeTagger (http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/).
 Set the environment variable 'TREETAGGER_HOME' to the installation directory.
 2. Put the following models to the resource folder (src/main/resources):